12479-gitanjali/to_do_list/README.md

 A simple and clean **To-Do List app** built with **React Native + Expo**.
 Keep track of your tasks, mark them as complete, and set due dates.

-## Features
+## 🚀 Features

-- Add, edit, and delete tasks
+- ✅ Add, edit, and delete tasks
-- Mark tasks as completed
+- 🎯 Mark tasks as completed
-- Set due dates for tasks
+- 📅 Set due dates for tasks
-- Color-coded or emoji tags for fun and better organization
+- 🎨 Color-coded and emoji labels for fun organization
-- Local storage so your tasks persist between app restarts
+- 💾 Local storage persistence
-- Confetti animation for completed tasks 🎉
+- 🎊 Confetti celebration when tasks are completed

 ## Getting Started